 All too easy to predict his (existing) critics view, he does it himself.
 A large part of his book is in fact a plea to suspend disbelief on that bet.
 So, in that spirit …. are you a critic or a betting man?

-He does of course address many of his critics points in B2BnB as well as in much previous work, but he makes no apology here for sticking to his own agenda to work through his arguments his way.
+Dan does of course address many of his critics points in B2BnB as well as in much previous work, life’s never too short for a little “contact sport”, but he makes no apology here for sticking to his own agenda to work through his arguments his way.
 A strange loopy journey to evolve our understanding of our evolved conscious self, rather than fit simple syllogistic logic to the arguments of others.

 So no prizes for spotting that there is more work to be done before his critics can be satisfied and brought on board, but I tend to agree with Dan, that this is work for the rest of us.
 It cannot be a criticism of his omission in B2BnB.